What Happens Under Your House When it Rains

 During periods of heavy rains, the soil all around your home becomes saturated.
 As the rain continues, the water can no longer be absorbed into the soil.
 We call this the “saturation point.”
 Once the soil can no longer absorb the water, hydrostatic pressure builds and the water moves upward through the soil and accumulates in the crawl space or basement.

-The common thought process is sometimes to install an exterior drain to keep the water from getting into the crawl space or basement.
+Some people will install an exterior drain as a form of basement or foundation waterproofing.
 At first glance, this seems to make sense until you really think about how insignificant an impact your house makes on the soil it sits upon.

 Typically, a crawl space footer is 1’ to 2’ underground, and a basement footer may be 6’ to 8’ deep.
 An exterior drain is usually located at these footing depths.
 In a period of rain, the ground reaches saturation 20’ to 40’ deep.
 An exterior drain is installed so shallow in the earth, that it can never prevent water from entering a crawl space or basement when the soil is saturated.